mysticcoders/www/_posts/2012-11-26-integrating-mousetrap-js-with-wicket.markdown

 Mousetrap.bind('command+k', function(e) {
   _someFunctionality();
 });
-[/javascript]\n
+[/javascript]

 Here's an example of usage in the <a href="http://mysticpaste.com">Mystic Paste</a> code.
 We're adding an <a href="http://ci.apache.org/projects/wicket/apidocs/6.0.x/org/apache/wicket/ajax/AbstractDefaultAjaxBehavior.html">AbstractDefaultAjaxBehavior</a> that we're passing to <a href="https://github.com/kinabalu/wicket-mousetrap/blob/master/src/main/java/com/mysticcoders/wicket/mousetrap/Mousetrap.java">Mousetrap</a> and binding the key combination of pressing an 'n' to move the user to the New Paste page.
-Within the pastebin, we have the following key commands right now:\n
+Within the pastebin, we have the following key commands right now:

 <ul>
 <li>n - new paste</li>
 <li>h - history page